United States Grand Prix

 General Admission at Circuit of the Americas

-There are some very attractive views from general admission areas around the undulating elevation changes of the Austin circuit and is not a bad choice for fans on a budget and also worth checking out some of these spots for a while even if you have a grandstand ticket.
+There are some very attractive views from general admission areas around the Austin circuit and is not a bad choice for fans on a budget and also worth checking out some of these spots for a while even if you have a grandstand ticket.

 Turn 1 is arguably one of the best spots to unfold your camping chair.
-It’s rare that a general admission spectator can enjoy such a view, hell, its rare that anyone can enjoy such a view, looking down the hill as you are at the magnificent start/finish straight and the pit complex.
-It would be tough to find a better viewing area for the start of the race at least.
+It’s rare that a general admission spectator can enjoy such a view looking down the hill at the magnificent start/finish straight and the pit complex and there’s no better place to watch the start of the race.

 There’s a very limited but I can only say, spectacular, view from a pedestrian bridge that crosses over the track between turns 2 and 3.
-By limited I mean that as the bridge is mostly covered you’ll only be able to stand on the steps to enjoy an unobstructed-by-catch-fencing view of the action.
-Worth seeking out for a photo opportunity if not a practical long term option.
+By limited I mean that as the bridge is mostly covered you’ll only be able to stand on the steps if you want to enjoy a view of the action unobstructed by catch-fencing.
+Worth seeking out for a photo opportunity though not a practical option to spend the entire afternoon.